-The blockchain is a peer to peer network, originally built for sharing data and later, it birthed the world’s first fully digital form of money.
-After the first cryptocurrency, Bitcoin, was deployed on the blockchain, many more have followed.
+Blockchains are peer-to-peer networks, originally built for sharing data and later, responsible for birthing the world’s first fully digital form of money.
+Since the world’s first cryptocurrency, Bitcoin, was deployed on the blockchain in 2009, many more have followed.

-Blockchain networks are transparent and secure, and they also allow for permissionless and anonymous trading of digital assets.
+Blockchain networks are transparent and secure, and they also allow for the permission-less and anonymous trading of digital assets.
 This is important because it affords certain rights to users, such as control of one’s own identity, currency and data.
 More on this later.

 The blockchain also form the basis for the Internet of Things (IoT), which interior designers and architects are likely to have heard about, and the soon-coming three-dimensional web (a.k.a.
 ‘Metaverse’).